Conjecture I for unirational algebraic groups over imperfect fields: Quasi-splitness results

-The classical result about Serre's Conjecture I over imperfect fields implies the following: with the assumption $\mathrm{scd}(K) \leqslant 1$, every reductive group over $K$ is quasi-split, meaning it admits a Borel subgroup over $K$, that is a solvable parabolic subgroup, or equivalently, a minimal parabolic $K_s$-subgroup (cf. \cite[Thm.
-5.2.5]{GilleConjII}).
-In fact, in the case of $\mathrm{dim}(K) \leqslant 1$, we can show that every smooth connected linear $K$-group is quasi-split in a generalized sense.
+The classical proof of Serre's Conjecture I by Steinberg proves simultaneously that every reductive group $G$ over $K$ is quasi-split if $\sdim(K) \leq 1$.
+This means that $G$ admits a Borel subgroup over $K$, that is, a solvable parabolic subgroup, or equivalently, a minimal parabolic $K_s$-subgroup defined over $K$.
+We deduce from Theorem \ref{theorem conjecture I pseudo semisimple} a similar result with pseudo-Borel subgroups.
+This is Theorem \ref{theorem pseudo-borel} below.